JasonWarrenUK/AI-Learning-Tool/docs/observations.md

 Things I noticed while working on it

-## Setup & Installation
+## Starting Out

 - Took a while to know where to start.
-Point the learner towards learning as a step-by-step
+Point the learner towards `Learnings` as a step-by-step
+- In `Project`, the acceptance criteria indicates following React principles.
+I'm literally still not sure exactly what React is, so I'm assuming the Foundation course now includes it?

 ### Resource: Setting Up Typescript & Express